 Once the sauce is whisked together, all you need is a large ziplock bag or a covered refrigerator safe container.
 Next, combine the Tandoori marinade with the cauliflower and shake it all about.

 For the best results, allow the cauliflower and the Tandoori sauce to marinate overnight.

 HOW TO MARINATE TANDOORI CAULIFLOWER

-After the cauliflower marinates, roasting it is easy.
-Using a baking sheet with parchment paper or a silicone baking mat, make a single layer of cauliflower on the pan.
+After the cauliflower marinates, roasting is easy.
+Using a baking sheet with parchment paper or a silicone baking mat, make a single cauliflower layer on the pan.

 Roast the Tandoori cauliflower in a 400-degree oven for 35 minutes.

 Although Tandoori cauliflower is fabulous on its own, I decided to make a bowl of my favorites!
 First, I made a batch of my Curried Pinto Beans, perfect combinations of flavors for my bowl.
 Also, I added steamed broccoli, some beautiful colors.
 Then, I made a batch of Brown Rice.
 Since I wanted additional sauce, I doubled my curry yogurt sauce to drizzle over my broccoli and brown rice.